Dominican Republic–Haiti relations: 2013 Court Case

-In 2013, the Dominican Constitutional Court issued Judgment 168-13, more commonly referred to as La Sentencia.
+2013, the Dominican Constitutional Court issued Judgment 168-13, more commonly referred to as La Sentencia.
 The ruling reinterpreted the 1929 Dominican Constitution which granted automatic jus soli, or birth right citizenship to all people born in the Dominican Republic, regardless of national origin, race, or parental immigration status.
 The ruling invalidated jus soli citizenship and thus removed citizenship from an estimated 60,000-200,000 people living in the Dominican Republic, many of whom are of Haitian descent.
 The case followed the 2010 Dominican Constitution that formally prohibited nationality for children of those ‘residing illegally’ and decades of Haitian migration to the Dominican Republic, primarily for labor.

 The judgment rendered many people stateless, meaning they were not recognized as citizens by any country.
 The ruling has been heavily criticized by many human rights organizations, namely Human Rights Watch and The Inter-American Commission on Human Rights, for violations of rights such as loss of access to education, employment, and legal identity.

 In response to international pressure, the Dominican Congress passed Law 169-14 in 2014, establishing a route to naturalized nationality.
 The law created two categories: those previously registered as citizens and those never registered as citizens.
 Previously registered people were eligible to regain nationality.
 Those who never registered as citizens could apply for naturalization after two years of legal residence.
 Human rights monitors noted that implementation was limited and many people of Haitian descent remained without documentation or legal status and cite ‘antihaitismo’, a deeply rooted anti-Haitian sentiment among Dominicans, as a cause for this policy.